 Upper School Curriculum

-- Languages: Completion of third level of one language
+- World Languages: completion of third level in one language

-- Performing & Visual Arts: Foundations courses required in grade 9, additional study in Performing Arts, Visual Arts, or Technology beyond grade 9 foundation courses.
+- One year additional study in Performing Arts, Visual Arts, or Computer Science beyond grade 9 foundation courses.

 - World History I